 Ultimately, adulterants and dilutants are included in the total weight of the drug used to determine the severity of possession with intent to distribute and drug distribution charges, and therefore play an important role in the legal process regarding illegal drugs in New Jersey.

-At The Tormey Law Firm, our skilled criminal defense attorneys have extensive experience defending clients who have been charged with distributing drugs in New Jersey communities including Hackensack, Paramus, Fort Lee, Garfield, Elmwood Park, Bergen County, and the greater North Jersey area.
+At The Tormey Law Firm, our skilled criminal defense attorneys have extensive experience defending clients who have been charged with distributing drugs in New Jersey communities including Hackensack, Paramus, Morristown, Fort Lee, Newark, Garfield, Paterson, Jersey City, New Brunswick, and the greater North Jersey area.
 Do not allow serious drug charges to jeopardize your freedom.
 Allow our award-winning criminal lawyers to protect your rights and fight for the best possible outcome.

-Contact our office in Hackensack today for additional information and a free consultation.
+Contact our offices today for additional information and a free consultation.
 You can reach us by dialing (201)-556-1570 or send us a message online to find out more about how we can help you deal with drug charges for selling cocaine, heroin, marijuana, and other controlled substances in New Jersey.